 #4: Represent all holidays

 For our singalong, we sing mostly Christmas songs, but also have a couple Hanukkah songs (click here to see my all-time favorite Hanukkah song!) and a Kwanzaa song.
 For the Kwanzaa song, we sing an African song to honor African culture.
 You might also sing a Diwali song.
 In my mind, it doesn't matter if the whole community is Christian; it's great to teach students, staff, AND parents about different holidays, cultures, and customs through music!

 As far as religious music goes, you will have to talk to your administrator about this.
 Because we are honoring several different cultures and religions through the singalong, we do sing one specifically religious song (this year will be “Silent Night,” one of my favorites!)
 Some administrators and communities may want more than this, and some may want no specifically religious songs.

-No matter what your administrator decides, it is wonderful to have a few holidays represented so students can learn about different cultures, if not different religions!
+No matter what your administrator decides, it is wonderful to have more than one holiday represented so students can learn about different cultures, if not different religions!